GM replaces Cadillac president after US sales decline

 DETROIT (AP) — General Motors has replaced the head of its Cadillac luxury brand, which has struggled for years to compete against German and Japanese luxury automakers in the U.S.

-The company says Steve Carlisle will replace Johan de Nysschen (de NICE-shen), who is leaving to pursue other opportunities.
+The company says Steve Carlisle will replace Johan de Nysschen, who is leaving to pursue other opportunities.

 Carlisle had been managing director of GM’s Canadian operations.

-De Nysschen was hired away from Nissan’s Infiniti luxury brand and named president of Cadillac in August of 2014.
-He moved the brand’s headquarters to New York in an effort to give Cadillac more sophistication.
+De Nysschen was hired away from Nissan’s Infiniti luxury brand with much promise and named president of Cadillac in August of 2014.
+A few months later he moved the brand’s headquarters from Detroit to New York in an effort to give Cadillac more sophistication.

 Most Read Business Stories